 The next step now is to look at your monthly goals and to break it down into weekly tasks.

-Once you have your weekly tasks than you look at each week and break these down into daily tasks again.
+Once you have your weekly tasks then you look at each week and break these down into daily tasks again.

-By now you have a bunch of little steps that you need to take to get from where you are to where you wanna be.
+By now you have a bunch of little steps that you need to take to get from where you are to where you want to be.

 The next step is to take out a planner and to schedule your daily tasks in the planner.

-Herefore you can either take the High-Performance Planner, bullet journal or whatever you prefer.
+Herefore you can either take the Go For Your Dreams Planner, or any planner of your choice.

 The important thing here is that you don’t overschedule your days.